clblamires/ninesjournal/_posts/2019-09-09-deals-with-a-dragon.md

 summary: "Renshato enlists the Great Ones to acquire some magical item for him from a nearby ocean cave.
 The Great Ones happily comply, willing to find any means necessary to protect themselves from him."
 levelup: false
 ---

+{:.quote}
+This new group of mine has already been through a lot.
+They would have liked you.

 The green dragon bellowed.
 It spoke to Oromis in the Common tongue: "I have not eaten a dwarf in a very long time."
 Oromis fumbled over his words, trying to shield Eclipse while the rest of us gazed in awe.
 It was not a large dragon by any means.
 Not like I had seen many years ago.
 But a young dragon is just as dangerous and cunning as their elders.
 Even more so because a young dragon is haughty and perhaps not as cautious as it should be.

 "Look at me, and listen!" called a small voice.
 Petra strode directly up to the dragon, being sure to show her dragon features.
 She and the dragon spoke in what Petra later told me is Draconic.
 She was very nervous, but stood her ground.